department-of-veterans-affairs/va-gov-onboarding/widgets/scaffolding/6-create-component.md

 };
 ```

 This is a basic React component that you'll eventually expand upon to make it do something useful for veterans.
-A widget can be made up of one or more React components, but this is the top-level component which will dictate how all the other components interact with each other.